imcf/auto-tx/README.md

   to run the service.
 - [The full set](Resources/conf/) of all possible configuration settings.

+### Email-Templates

+Notification emails to users are based on the templates that can be found in [Mail-Templates](Resources/Mail-Templates) subdirectory of the service installation.
+Those files contain certain keywords that will be replaced with current values by the service before sending the mail.
+This way the content of the notifications can easily be adjusted without having to re-compile the service.

 ### Logging

 The Windows Event Log seems to be a good place for logging if you have a proper